napivevo/vesper/README.md

-# MUNGCRAFT: REQUIEM
+# Vesper

-_**MUNGCRAFT: REQUIEM**_ is a modpack that allows you to explore and colonize a beautiful atmospheric world.
+_**Vesper**_ is a modpack that allows you to explore and colonize a beautiful atmospheric world.
 However, this world won’t sit idly by and let you prosper.
 A linear boss progression system means you're going to have to fight to move forward.
 Stronger and smarter enemies mean this will be harder than ever.

->Requiem is a purpose-built modpack.
+>Vesper is a purpose-built modpack.
 Many recipes have been changed and a guidebook has been added to ensure you always know what to do next.

 ## Combat

-Combat has been completely reworked in Requiem.
+Combat has been completely reworked in Vesper.
 Each weapon has been given its own unique animation and swing patterns.
 A plethora new medieval-themed weapons and armor ensure that you’ll have no shortage of weapons to test this out on.

 ![A brand-new *Zweihander* is swung at a zombie.](https://i.imgur.com/KyXAk48.jpeg)